Six operations on dg enhancements of derived categories of sheaves: Some 2-multicategories

 In particular, we obtain

 \end{proposition}

 \begin{proof} Let $A \in \ulms{A}$ and consider the commutative cube

 in $\ms{M}$.
-All morphisms are weak equivalences (by the 2-out-of-3 property), and if we delete the object $FA$ and its outgoing arrows, all remaining morphisms are homotopy equivalences; since $\ii F A$ is in $\ms{B}$, all the remaining objects are in $\ms{B}$ by our assumption that $[\ulms{B}] \subset [\ulms{M}_{\II\text{-}\fib}]$ is strict.
+All morphisms are weak equivalences (by the 2-out-of-3 property), and if we delete the object $FA$ and its outgoing arrows, all remaining morphisms are homotopy equivalences (cf.\ Remark~\ref{rem:ii-maps-qisos-to-htpy-equis} below); since $\ii F A$ is in $\ms{B}$, all the remaining objects are in $\ms{B}$ by our assumption that $[\ulms{B}] \subset [\ulms{M}_{\II\text{-}\fib}]$ is strictly full.